 Many of the animals BARCS cares for were abandoned or given up by owners who can no longer care for them.
-Too many animals come to the shelter as victims of abuse or hit and run accidents.
+Too many animals come to the shelter as victims of abuse or hit-and-run accidents.

-BARCS is working to improve the lives of Baltimore's homeless animals.
 Formerly the Baltimore City Municipal Animal Shelter, BARCS was recognized as a non-profit in July 2005.
-Since then BARCS has hired new staff, created new programs and changed the shelter's standard operations.
-These changes have helped us dramatically increase adoptions and rescues, and significantly descrease euthanasia.
-And we've done all of this on a shoestring budget.
+Since then, BARCS has hired new staff, created new programs and changed the shelter's standard operations.
+These changes have helped us dramatically increase adoptions and rescues, along with a significant decrease in euthanasia – all on a very-limited, shoestring budget.
 With your help we can do even more.

 How Far We've Come

-Vision For The Future
+Our Vision For The Future